Private health insurance

-- Fill in your and your partner's/dependents' details via this form.
+- Fill in your and your partner's/dependents' details via this form to join the health insurance scheme.
 Sign up by the last working day of the month to receive coverage from the first day of the following month onwards.

-- PHC will post information to your home address and your premiums will be deducted from your pay after tax on a monthly basis.
+- You will receive from PHC a membership certificate and handbook in the post to your home address by the end of the month following sign up.
+Your premiums will be deducted from your pay after tax on a monthly basis.

 Plans and rates